GSA/https/pages/faq.md

 ```html
 <meta name="referrer" value="origin-when-cross-origin" />
 ```

-However, some websites may find it easier to use an [alternate delivery mechanism](https://www.w3.org/TR/referrer-policy/#referrer-policy-delivery), such as the `Referrer-Policy` HTTP header.

 Websites **should not use** the `unsafe-url` policy, as this will cause HTTPS URLs to be exposed on the wire over an HTTP connection, which defeats one of the important privacy and security guarantees of HTTPS.